 Motivational interviewing is based on the theory that everyone who struggles with addiction has some understanding that their substance abuse is hurting them and the people who care for them.
-MI further works on the basis that a patient who is currently going through an addiction also wants to change their behavior and will respond positively to treatment overtures.
+This method further works on the basis that a patient who is currently going through an addiction also wants to change their behavior and will respond positively to treatment overtures.

-A therapist who is trained to use motivational interviewing gets the ball rolling by helping the patient overcome their uncertainty or ambivalence toward recovery by having in-depth conversations that work on increasing the patient’s own motivation to change.
+A therapist who is specifically trained in motivational interviewing will help the patient overcome their uncertainty or apprehension toward recovery by having in-depth conversations that work on increasing the patient’s own motivation to change.
 Many people who need treatment for their respective addiction disorders have reasons for why they might not want to break out of their self-destructive cycles.

 Additionally, many people become psychologically dependent on the positive sensations they get from their drug use and are very reluctant to give them up.
 They may also be afraid of the withdrawal symptoms that come from breaking the physical dependence, so they continue to find some escape in their chemical substances.